C-Jansek/learnings/docs/thesaurus.md

 # Thesaurus

-> Defenitions are from CodeCademy.com
+> Definitions are from CodeCademy.com

 ## Deployment